danfred360/what_did_i_sign_up_for/README.md

 ## quickstart
 1. Create the `app.env` and `vectordb.env` files in the `deploy` directory.
 See the `app.env.example` and `vectordb.env.example` files for the required environment variables.

+The `POSTGRES_PASSWORD` in the `vectordb.env` file sets the password in the postgres container, so this should match the `POSTGRES_PASSWORD` in the `app.env` file.

+You will also need to add your openai api key to the `app.env` file.

 2. Run api and vectordb with docker compose
 ```bash
 cd deploy